syncfusion-content/xamarin.android-docs/xamarin-android/SfPdfViewer/FreeText-Annotation.md

 ### Detecting the removal of a free text

-The event FreeTextAnnotationRemoved is raised when a free text annotation is removed from the PDF.
+The event `FreeTextAnnotationRemoved` is raised when a free text annotation is removed from the PDF.

 {% tabs %}
 {% highlight c# %}

 SfPdfViewer pdfViewer = new SfPdfViewer(ApplicationContext);
 pdfViewer.FreeTextAnnotationRemoved += PdfViewer_FreeTextAnnotationRemoved;

+{% endhighlight %}
+{% endtabs %}

+The properties of the removed free text can be obtained from the `args` parameter of the event handler.

+{% tabs %}
+{% highlight c# %}
+private void PdfViewer_FreeTextAnnotationRemoved(object sender, FreeTextAnnotationRemovedEventArgs args) {
+	//Get the bounds
+	Rect bounds = args.Bounds;
+	//Get the page number on which the deselected free text is int pageNumber = args.PageNumber;
+	//Get the text of the free text annotation string text = args.Text;
+	//Get the text color
+	Color textColor = args.TextColor;
+	//Get the text size
+	float textSize = args.FontSize;
+}

 {% endhighlight %}
 {% endtabs %}